KevinWMatthews/blog_jekyll/_posts/2019-09-03-pattern-matching-in-rust.md

 }
 ```

-Note that using the value again fails to compile:
+Using the value again causes a compiler error:

 ```rust
 match maybe_number {